formaweb/timetrello/readme.md

 # TimeTrello

-Trello time tracking with Ruby.
+Time Trello is a simple gem that can interpret special trello comments.
+Those comments are then converted to a record type that makes it easy to integrate a time tracking application with Trello.

 ## Installation
 Add this line to your application's Gemfile: